For whom?

 How much?

-The following is based on the deelregeling Erfgoed Innovatie (in Dutch), as published in the Staatscourant.
+This explanation is based on the deelregeling Heritage Innovation (in Dutch), as published in the Staatscourant.

 Conditions

-- The minimum budget of the project must exceed € 25,000.
-The maximum contribution from the Mondriaan Fund is 40% of the project costs.
+- The minimum budget for an application for a substantive project must be at least € 25,000.
+The maximum contribution from the Mondriaan Fund is 40% of the variable costs related to the project.

-- The maximum contribution for feasibility studies is € 15,000.
-For these studies, the maximum contribution of the Mondriaan Fund is 70% of the total project costs.
+- The maximum contribution for a research track is € 15,000.
+For a research track, the maximum contribution from the Mondriaan Fund is 70% of the variable costs related to the project.
+No minimum budget applies.

-- The disposal of collections must be carried out in accordance with the Guide to the Disposal of Museum Objects and, where possible, in accordance with the valuation framework of the Cultural Heritage Agency.
+- If the application involves the disposal of collections, this must be carried out in accordance with the Guideline for the Disposal of Museum Objects (LAMO, Leidraad Afstoting Museale Objecten) and, where possible, in accordance with the valuation framework of the Cultural Heritage Agency.

 Assessment

 Mondriaan Fund staff check the submitted applications and attachments to ensure that they are complete.
-Once an application is complete, it is submitted to the committee that advises on awarding a Heritage Innovation grant.
+Once an application is complete, it is submitted to the advisory committee that advises on awarding the Heritage Innovation grant.
+In its assessment, the committee also takes into account the specific context of the institutions involved.

 The advisory committee assesses your application on the basis of: